freesky-edward/blogclub/tech/post/2017-09-23-Running-the-kubernetes-on-OpenStack-step-by-step.md

 ```
 The project karbor is a data protection orchestration as a service in OpenStack.
 It will be installed in this devstack.

-The OpenStack Cloud Provider will be used in this kubernetes environment.
-In this usecase, the n-api-meta and q-meta services must be enabled.
-The kubernetes in nova instance will use the nova metadata api to get the detail information about this instance.
-This detail information will be used in the initialization phase of the openstack cloud provider when the kubernetes service is starting.
+The OpenStack Cloud Provider will be used in this Kubernetes environment.
+In this use case, the n-api-meta and q-meta services must be enabled.
+The Kubernetes in nova instance will use the nova metadata api to get the detailed information about this instance.
+This detailed information will be used in the initialization phase of the openstack cloud provider when the Kubernetes service is starting.

 **The Nova Metadata Service**
 OpenStack provides a metadata service for cloud instances.
 This metadata is useful for accessing instance-specific information from within the instance.
 The primary purpose of this capability is to apply customizations to the instance during boot time if cloud-init or cloudbase-init is configured on your Linux or Windows image, respectively.
 However, instance metadata can be accessed at any time after the instance boots by the user or by applications running on the instance.